DataDog/datadog-agent/docs/agent/secrets.md

 **This feature is in beta and its options or behavior might break between minor or bugfix releases of the Agent.**

-Starting with version `6.3.0` on Linux and `6.11` on Windows, the agent is able to leverage the `secrets` package in order to call a user-provided executable to handle retrieval or decryption of secrets, which are then loaded in memory by the agent.
+Starting with version `6.3.0` on Linux and `6.11` on Windows, the Agent is able to leverage the `secrets` package in order to call a user-provided executable to handle retrieval or decryption of secrets, which are then loaded in memory by the agent.
 This feature allows users to no longer store passwords and other